jzhzhang/ROSEFusion/README.md

 ### **QuickStart**
 All the data and configuration files are ready for using.
 You can find "run_example.sh" and "run_stairwell.sh" in ```/home/code/ROSEFusion-main/build```.
-After running the scripts, the trajectory and reconstuciton results woulSd be generated in ```/home/code/rosefusion_xxx_data```.
+After running the scripts, the trajectory and reconstuciton results would be generated in ```/home/code/rosefusion_xxx_data```.